Is Tübingen the model German city during the pandemic? | DW | 22.03.2021

 "We can't deal with a crisis in Germany with our laws and regulations," Federle said.
 "We have no pragmatists in a crisis, and a project like this one in Tübingen wins people over.
 And, even if it doesn't come off, at least you can say you tried.
 That's always better than doing nothing."

-The University of Tübingen is part of the project and Lisa Federle also wants to find out whether theaters or cinemas really do contribute to the pandemic or are, in fact, harmless.
-Federle says a never-ending lockdown is not an option, that people have to be given a prospect of the restrictions being lifted: "Otherwise, we will pay the price in long-term psychological damage that we can't even imagine right now."
+The University of Tübingen is part of the project.
+Federle said she wanted to find out whether theaters and cinemas contribute to the spread of the virus or are, in fact, harmless.
+Federle said a never-ending lockdown was not an option and that people have to be given a prospect of the restrictions being lifted: "Otherwise, we will pay the price in long-term psychological damage that we can't even imagine right now."

-When the lord mayor of Tübingen, Boris Palmer, strolls from the market square to the town hall, he generally gets a pleasant reception: "Thanks for your efforts," passers-by call from seemingly endless lines for the coronavirus test.
-A nasal swab to restore normal life for a day.
-A morning out in the town, just like the old days.
-As normal as brushing your teeth.
+When the lord mayor of Tübingen, Boris Palmer, strolls from the market square to the town hall, he generally gets a pleasant reception: "Thanks for your efforts," passersby call from seemingly endless lines for the coronavirus test.
+A nasal swab restores normal life for a day: a morning out in the town, just like the old days — as normal as brushing your teeth.

-"It's going well, almost too well, " says Palmer as he looks approvingly at the queue.
+"It's going well, almost too well," Palmer said as he looked approvingly at the queue.
 "But demand for the tests is so high that our task now is to increase capacity past the existing 250,000 tests for the three weeks of the program."

 Eight test centers are now in operation, all working six days a week.
-"If we go better with testing and opening than with not testing and shutting down, then we will have learned a lesson that we can apply to the whole country," says Palmer.
+"If we go better with testing and opening than with not testing and shutting down, then we will have learned a lesson that we can apply to the whole country," Palmer said.

-But the incidence is rising in Tübingen, too.
-The lord mayor says failure is also a possibility.
-"If we become the area with the highest incidence despite our testing strategy, then we will abandon the project."
+But the incidence rate is rising in Tübingen, too.
+"If we become the area with the highest incidence despite our testing strategy," Palmer said, "then we will abandon the project."

 "The first day back was quite hard but every seat that is taken counts.
-We hope people will get the chance to sit in the sun for the next few days," says Kalaitzidis.
+We hope people will get the chance to sit in the sun for the next few days," Kalaitzidis said.

 Government aid helped Kalaitzidis keep his head above water during the lockdown but he had to go into his savings, too.
 He would like to see the project in Tübingen finally get his till ringing again but he also acknowledges that anything is still possible this year.